-Wix is one of the most popular online website creators, offering a range of plans and products.
+Wix is one of the most popular online website builders, offering a range of plans and products.
 The free version has Wix branding, limited storage space (500MB) and bandwidth, but move up to the most popular plan (unlimited) and there’s no Wix ads.
 You get unlimited bandwidth (hence its name) and 10GB storage, along with a free domain, Google Ad vouchers and much more.
-The e-commerce plans start with the "Business Basic" plan with a price of $17 (£13.30) per month.
+The e-commerce website builder plans start with the "Business Basic" plan with a price of $17 (£13.30) per month.

 An excellent collection of 500 plus templates gets the design process off to a quick start.
 The drag-and-drop editor gives you all kinds of tools and features to explore – an image editor, video backgrounds, animations, social buttons, an integrated site blog – and just about everything can be tweaked, tuned and restyled.
 Furthermore, as of recently, Wix introduced Wix Turbo, which increases the speed and performance of websites substantially.

 All the core editing functions are really smartly designed, and operate more like a native app than your average website builder.
 Wix does have some weaknesses, with tech support seeming a little sluggish and limited in some respects.
 But there’s no denying that the superb editor and range of top-notch templates make it easy for novices to website building to create something impressive.